patrickjburke245/Docs/HowTos/onboarding_faq.rst

 An Aviatrix access account (or account for short) represents the following information:

-  - The cloud provider account (for example, AWS) credential that the Controller uses to launch Aviatrix gateway in that cloud account.
+  - The cloud provider account (for example, AWS) credential that the Controller uses to launch an Aviatrix gateway in that cloud account.

-What is Controller ID?
+What is a Controller ID?
 -------------------------

-Controller ID is a 32 digits Universal Unique Identifier (UUID).
+A Controller ID is a 32-digit Universal Unique Identifier (UUID).
 This ID is unique per customer and used for tracking purposes.

-This 32 digits UUID can be seen under Settings -> Controller -> License.
+This 32-digit UUID can be seen under Settings -> Controller -> License.

 What are different types of licenses available?
 --------------------------------------------------

 There are three different types of licenses option available in Aviatrix Controller.

-    1. Bring Your Own License (BYOL) License - This license supports public cloud AWS, Azure, GCP and OCI.
-Please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ to get BYOL license.
+    1. Bring Your Own License (BYOL) License - This license supports public cloud AWS, Azure, GCP, and OCI.
+Please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ to get a BYOL license.
     #.
-Metered or Platinum Metered License - This is only applicable to AWS public cloud
+Metered or Platinum Metered License - This is only applicable to AWS public cloud.
     #.
-Utility - The utility AMI is available in AWS and Azure both and supports maximum 100 tunnels and limited number of VPN users.
+Utility - The utility AMI is available in both AWS and Azure.
+It supports up to 100 tunnels and a limited number of VPN users.

-To check license type, Go to Controller's console -> Settings -> Controller -> License
+To check license type, Go to Controller's console -> Settings -> Controller -> License.

 Why do I need an AWS account credential?